Reframing the message in international development: where are we heading?

 A genuine voice

 There is a blatant disconnect between NGOs and the people they work with/for.
 Involve the local communities in your communications, let their voice be heard.
-As someone from the audience said, stop talking about Africa, talk about the people, the change agents!
-NGOs must once and for all stop talking about Africa as if it were one country (no wonder the existence of articles such as ‘Africa is not a country’) and lose the ‘white savior’ attitude.
+As someone from the audience said, stop talking about Africa, talk about the people – the change agents!
+NGOs must stop referring to Africa as if it were one country (no wonder the existence of articles such as ‘Africa is not a country’) and discard the ‘white savior’ attitude once and for all.
 Get closer, listen actively, understand, collaborate.
 ‘Let’s focus on what unites us not on what divides us’ was someone’s remark.

 When crafting a message or designing an image, think about the dignity of the people.
 Ask yourself: would I like to be portrayed like that?
 For inspiration, see how BrandOutLoud (an advocate of ‘reframing the message’) is empowering grassroots organisations through branding and communications.
 Or check out charity: water, whose mantra is ‘Opportunity not Guilt’.
 These organisations are leading the way.